open-telemetry/opentelemetry-go/example/otel-collector/README.md

 # Prerequisites

-The demo assumes you already have both OpenTelemetry Collector and Jaeger up and running.
-For setting these up, please follow the corresponding documentations:
+The demo assumes you already have both an instance of the OpenTelemetry Collector and Jaeger up and running.
+For information about how to set these up, please follow the corresponding documentation:

 * Jaeger: https://www.jaegertracing.io/docs/1.17/getting-started/
 * OpenTelemetry Collector: https://opentelemetry.io/docs/collector/about/